ricardonovelot/ricardonovelot/README.md

 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/ricardo-nlo/)
 - **Email**: ricardonovelo97@gmail.com

-Feel free to check out my repositories and don't hesitate to reach out if you want to chat about technology, design, or anything in between!
+Feel free to check out my repositories and don't hesitate to reach out if you want to chat!